apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

 installation of the plugin for Android, iOS, BlackBerry 10 and Windows Phone platforms.
-By structuring your plugin in a particular way and adding a `plugin.xml` manifest file, you can enable users to install your plugin via the command line tooling.
+By structuring your plugin in a particular way and adding a `plugin.xml` manifest file, you can enable users to install your plugin via the command-line tooling.

 - Plugin Specification